 Email Distribution Lists

-Google Groups work well for smaller groups and are created upon request for specified departments, events, and projects.
+Google Groups work well for smaller groups and are created upon request for specific departments, events, and projects.
 This is a good option for long-standing, mid-sized groups with a core base of people whose membership can easily be updated by one or two people.

 - Used by: Departments, student groups, faculty groups, etc.

 - Examples: All IT employees, all HR employees, School of Law adjunct faculty

 - Characteristics: This is a group of email addresses and has an internal forum, but no inbox.
 Individuals who wish to create a self-managed Google Group must submit a Google Group Request Form and assign a group owner.
 The group owner is responsible for adding any other group managers to assist with updating group Membership.
 Posting access to these groups can be limited to group members or specified users, depending on the group's needs.